david-boydell/testing-documentation/pal-regression-testing-plan.md

 -   General Functionality

-    -   Check that the site is rendered without any issues - <http://www.stage.bbc.co.uk/news>
+    -   Check that the site is rendered without any issues - <http://www.stage.bbc.co.uk/news/uk>
-    -   Check that there are no 500 errors.This can be done by opening firebug>console tab - <http://www.stage.bbc.co.uk/news>
+    -   Check that there are no 500 errors.This can be done by opening firebug>console tab - <http://www.stage.bbc.co.uk/news/uk>
-    -   Check if there are any JS errors on the page - <http://www.stage.bbc.co.uk/news>
+    -   Check if there are any JS errors on the page - <http://www.stage.bbc.co.uk/news/uk>
-    -   Check adverts are only displayed on the international page - <http://www.stage.bbc.com/news>
+    -   Check adverts are only displayed on the international page (using VPN tool)- <http://www.stage.bbc.com/news/world/us_and_canada>
-    -   Check that weather works as expected - <http://www.stage.bbc.co.uk/news>
+    -   Check that weather works as expected - <http://www.stage.bbc.co.uk/news/england/merseyside>
     -   Check local indexes look ok - <http://www.stage.bbc.co.uk/news/england/birmingham_and_black_country>
     -   Disable JS and check that the site is rendered without issues.
     -   Check share tools work as expected.